dodohand/dodohand/README.txt

 So you want to create a DodoHand

 Current status: The finger switch design is usable.
+The thumb switch mechanism designs are complete in their first version, but untested.
-The thumb cluster is not yet designed.
+The "keycaps" are not yet finalized for the thumbs, and the thumb cluster arrangement is not yet finalized.
 A case has been designed by Turbinia, but has never been built.
 There are provisions in hardware for supporting an EasyPoint or another joystick but these have not been implemented in software.

+Note:

+At this point, only the finger switches are tested in any way, and the rest of the document mainly refers to that portion of the project.

 The first step is to get all the parts headed your way.
 There is a BOM.ods (Bill of Materials) in the documentation folder which